ChenMinnie/MMS2017FALL/Assignment_1/report.md

 # Teacher Comments:
 Excellent work and excellent report.
-Please submit the link to this repository through the assignment submission link on 東華e學苑。
+Please submit the link to this repository through the assignment submission link on 東華e學苑。:)